Start location: Fenderbridge, Blair Atholl (NN 880 667)

 This old route is one of the great historical rights of way in Scotland.
-In 1847, a group of Edinburgh University botany students had an acrimonious encounter with the Duke of Athole and his ghillies.
+In 1847, a party of University of Edinburgh botany students led by John Hutton Balfour had an acrimonious encounter with the Duke of Athole and his ghillies.
 This resulted in a lengthy legal battle between the Scottish Rights of Way Society and the Duke to establish the route's status, a dispute which ultimately went to the House of Lords.
 It is likely that this case did more than any other to raise public awareness of rights of way.

 The route is said to have been a drove road.
-However, due to the narrowness of Glen Tilt although it was used as such, other nearby routes may well have been better suited to such traffic.
+However, due to the narrowness of Glen Tilt, although it was used as such, other nearby routes may well have been better suited to this type of traffic.

 The Tarf Water is crossed just below the Falls of Tarf via the Bedford Memorial Bridge.
 On the bridge, a plaque reads: "This bridge was erected in 1886 with funds contributed by his friends and others and by The Scottish Rights of Way Society Ltd to commemorate the death of Francis John Bedford, aged 18, who was drowned near here on 25th August 1879".
 This young man had died trying to ford the Tarf.
 Queen Victoria did the same crossing in 1861 on a pony - those who led her steed had been almost up to their oxters in the water.